CENTRAL IOWA QUILT SEW-CIETY

 Section 1.
 The President shall preside over all meetings and appoint, with Board approval, committees necessary for the welfare of the Guild.
 The President is responsible for the over-all management and coordination of the Guild.

 Section 2.
 The Vice-President shall, in the absence of the President or at the President’s request, perform presidential duties.
-In addition, the Vice-President shall keep records of small group meeting times and locations and inform membership each month.
+The Vice-President shall keep records of small group meeting times and locations and inform membership each month.
+In addition, the Vice-President shall set Sew In dates with the library.

 Section 3.
 The Secretary shall be responsible for normal secretarial duties.
-This shall include but not be limited to, maintaining the Guild’s records and typing of By-Law updates.
+This shall include but not be limited to, maintaining the Guild’s records and typing of By-Laws updates.
 The Secretary shall record and be custodian of the minutes of the Guild and Board of Directors’ meetings and maintain permanent copies of these records.
-The Secretary will maintain a contact list, which duty can be delegated to another member of the Board.

 Section 4.
 The Treasurer shall collect and take charge of all dues and funds made available to the Guild.
-Expenditures exceeding $100 (one hundred dollars) must be authorized by the Board of Directors, with the exception of program fees.
-In addition, the Treasurer shall keep a written account of all transactions involving the Guild and keep membership records.
+The Treasurer shall keep a written account of all transactions involving the Guild and keep membership records.
 Receipts are required for all money that is to be disbursed.
 The Treasurer will maintain a current roster of members and share it with the Board members.

 Section 5.
 The Program Director shall be responsible for contacting guest speakers for meetings and workshop presentations for the year.
 The Program Director shall arrange the location for workshops as well as sign-up and payment for workshops.
 The Program Director is responsible for any assistance needed by the guest speakers and making sure they are paid by the Treasurer.
 Publicity for meetings and programs will be placed in the Times Republican as needed.